Throne of Glass: Characters

 In an interview prior to the series' debut, Maas discussed the process of creating her protagonist:

 The story's teenage heroine, Celaena Sardothien, is introduced as an orphan who was raised and trained by an assassin.
 She is characterized as skilled, arrogant, and witty.
-While shaping her protagonist, Maas was inspired by the heroism of Eowyn from The Lord of the Rings, and by the characterization of Velma Kelly from Chicago.
+While shaping her protagonist, Maas was inspired by the heroism of Éowyn from The Lord of the Rings, and by the characterization of Velma Kelly from Chicago.
 Maas has stated that the latter's "arrogance and fierceness made me want to write about a woman like her—about a woman who never once said sorry for being talented and determined and utterly in love with herself."

 The author ultimately designed Celaena as a highly capable character whose talents also form a basis for numerous faults.
 In interviews preceding the series' release, Maas noted her heroine's issues with "impatience" and "vanity".
 She also suggested that Celaena would grow while adjusting to her new role.
 In addition to Celaena's skills as an assassin, Maas wanted the character to have several traits and hobbies befitting her age, including a fondness for "shopping, books, and fine dining", as well as a "penchant for getting into trouble."

 In creating the friendship between Celaena and Chaol, Maas gave the characters a number of differences.
 As the story begins, Chaol is introduced as a strict and ethical captain, while Celaena is presented as a morally ambiguous assassin.
 According to the author, this contrast contributes to Chaol's character development as his bond with Celaena grows.
 Amidst their experiences, Chaol eventually comes to view her not just as a captive criminal, but also "as a human being."
 While writing the novel, Maas envisioned Chaol as a character who had "always seen the world in black and white," and concluded that "Celaena just throws a wrench in that."

 Prince Dorian is presented as a suitor for Celaena as well.
 However, their relationship is complicated by his status as the crown prince.